DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **Bound networks**: AKA wired/Ethernet networks, where devices are connected by physical cables
 - **Boundary routers**: they advertise routes that external hosts can use to reach internal hosts
 - **Bridge**: device that aggregates separate network segments into a single network segment, operating at OSI layer 2
 - **CSMA/CA**: Carrier Sense Multiple Access with Collission Avoidance is a method of network flow control.
 802.11 📝wireless networking is an example of a network that employs CSMA/CA technologies.
 CSMA/CA attempts to avoid collisions by granting only a single permission to communicate at any given time.
+IEEE 802.11 wireless networks use Carrier-Sense Multiple Access with Collision Avoidance (CSMA/CA) to manage (technically avoid) collisions.
 - **CSMA/CD**: Carrier Sense Multiple Access with Colliion Detection is a method of network flow control, where if > 1 station accesses the network at the same time, other stations detect and re-try their transmission. 📝Ethernet networks employ the CSMA/CD technology.
 CSMA/CD responds to collisions by having each member of the collision domain wait for a short but random period of time before starting the process over.
+Ethernet (IEEE 802.3) uses Carrier-Sense Multiple Access with Collision Detection (CSMA/CD).
      - A collision domain is the set of systems that could cause a collision if they transmitted at the same time.
 Systems outside a collision domain cannot cause a collision if they send at the same time.
 This is important, as the number of systems in a collision domain increases the likelihood of network congestion due to an increase in collisions.
      - A broadcast domain is the set of systems that can receive a broadcast from each other.
 - **Circuit-switched network**: network that uses a dedicated circuit between endpoints